 - Azure files backup uses the native snapshot capability while Azure backup for blobs uses the point-in-time restore capability, however, both solutions retain data within the source storage account to allow local backups.

 - There are no backup limits on the container/blobs, the limits are on the duration for which the data can be retained and not on the number of snapshots, however, Azure files backup has 200 snapshots limits on each file share.

-In this article, I showed you how to backup and restore Azure Blobs in Azure Storage using Azure Backup.
+In this article, we showed you how to back up and restore Azure Blobs in Azure Storage using Azure Backup.